apache/sling-site/content/documentation/development/getting-and-building-sling.md

 title=Getting and Building Sling type=page
 status=published
+excerpt=A quick guide for getting the Sling source, then building and running the resulting Sling instance; either without or with Eclipse.
 ~~~~~~
-Excerpt: A quick guide for getting the Sling source, then building and running the resulting Sling instance; either without or with Eclipse.

 A quick guide for getting the Sling source, then building and running the resulting Sling instance; either without or with Eclipse.